Globally Simple Heffter Arrays $H(n;k)$ with $k \equiv 1 \pmod{4}$: construction for and

 \subsection{Row and Column Sums}

 The rows and columns of the base $H(n;5)$ sum to zero.
-We verify the added diagonals do as well.
+We verify the added diagonals sum to zero as well.
 Consider the contribution of the $i$-th set of diagonals to any fixed row $r$.
 The row $r$ intersects $\mathbf{D_{1+2i}}$ at some column $c$ with value $v$, and intersects $\mathbf{D_{h+2i}}$ at column $c'$ with value $v'$.
 By the diagonal definitions: